 Major, Minor, Elective credit.
-Prerequisites: BIO 100 or its equivalent and one of BIO 301, 310, or 312.
+Prerequisites: BIO 191 or its equivalent; one of 301, 310 and 312; and CHM 203.
 A study of the mechanisms of the immune defense of the human body.
 Vaccination, grafting, tumor immunology, and autoimmune diseases are also discussed.
 Lecture.